Your Enrollment Guide

 #AskATiger

 You've got questions.
 We've got answers.
 Ask about life at Trinity.
-Fill out this form, send your questions to askatiger@trinity.edu, or check out the answers to some previously submitted questions.
+Send your questions to askatiger@trinity.edu or check out the answers to some previously submitted questions.

 KICK START YOUR TRINITY EXPERIENCE

-Empowering students to start strong, Trinity University’s three summer transition programs prepare select incoming first-year Tigers for academic success in their first semester and beyond.
+Empowering students to start strong, Trinity University’s two summer transition programs prepare select incoming first-year Tigers for academic success in their first semester and beyond.

 Eligible students will receive an email invitation to participate in these programs.